ephemer4l/Contents/docs/configuration/split-ssh.md

 KeePassXC should be installed by default in both Fedora and Debian TemplateVMs.
 If it’s not or you're using another template, you can [install it manually](https://www.qubes-os.org/doc/software-update-domu/#installing-software-in-templatevms).

-1. Add KeepasXC to the Applications menu of the newly created AppVM for ease of access.
+1. Add KeepasXC to the Applications menu of the newly created AppVM for ease of access and launch it.

    ![vault adding keepass](https://aws1.discourse-cdn.com/free1/uploads/qubes_os/optimized/1X/e20e988e356ea63feda6760dca6a88fcd2a650c6_2_602x500.png)

-   **Note:** Since the vault VM has no internet connection, you can safely deny automatic updates.
+   **Note:** Since the vault VM has no internet connection, you can safely deny automatic updates if prompted.

 2. Create a new database.